Where is the Nutrition Education Counseling Center (NECC) located?

 Will my parents know I was seen at the NECC?

-According to HIPAA regulations, the NECC does not disclose any medical information without written consent from the student.
+According to FERPA regulations, the NECC does not disclose any medical information without written consent from the student.

 What services are provided at the NECC?